ibm-cloud-docs/vpc/file_storage_vpc_eit_ipsec.md

 - The file share must be based on the [`dp2` profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=api#dp2-profile) and be configured with [Security Group access mode](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-share-mount-targets).
 - The mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about).
 The virtual server instance and the mount target must be members of the same [security group](/docs/vpc?topic=vpc-using-security-groups).
 For more information, see [Creating file shares and mount targets](/docs/vpc?topic=vpc-file-storage-create).
 - Data encryption in transit must be enabled.
 In the console, you can toggle encryption in transit on when you create the mount target.
 The API `transit_encryption` property accepts the `ipsec` value to enable the feature.
 - The metadata service must be enabled on the compute host.
-For more information, see [Metadata service on virtual server instances](/docs/vpc?topic=vpc-imd-about).
+For more information, see [Metadata service on virtual server instances](/docs/vpc?topic=vpc-imd-about) and [Metadata service on bare metal servers](/docs/vpc?topic=vpc-bare-metal-server-metadata-about).

 The {{site.data.keyword.cloud}} file service provides a [Mount Helper utility](/docs/vpc?topic=vpc-fs-mount-helper-utility) to automate the following tasks that are performed on the compute host.
 {: fast-path}